brownt47/ChatGPT_Prompts/Students.md

 Timothy Brown, Instructor
 ```

-## These are but a few examples of using ChatGPT to help assure students replies are being reviewed and help instructors from sounding repetitive.
+#### These are but a few examples of using ChatGPT to help improve the online learning experience.
+Students can be assured their discussion posts are actually being read and it helps me from sounding too repetitive.